Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Structured Classes of Polynomials with Exact SoS Certificates

 By this scaling, \(m_{\mathcal{A}}(s)\) attains the global minimizers and global minimum at \((2\sigma^{-1/2}s^*_{(\sigma_0)}, 4\sigma^{-1}m^*_{(\sigma_0)})\).
 As scaling preserve non-SoSness, given \(m_{\mathcal{A}, \sigma_0}(\tilde{s}) - m^*_{(\sigma_0)}\) is not SoS, we deduce that $ 4\sigma^{-1}\big[m_{\mathcal{A}, \sigma_0}(\tilde{s}) - m^*_{(\sigma_0)}\big] $ is also not SoS in \(s\).
 Consequently, \(m_{\mathcal{A}}(s) - m_{\mathcal{A}}(s^*) = m_{\mathcal{A}}(s) - 4\sigma^{-1}m^*_{(\sigma_0)}\) is not SoS for any $\sigma > 0$. \end{proof}

 \Cref{lemma not SoS} can be verified numerically.
-Using an SoS relaxation (e.g., \texttt{SoSTOOLS}) with $\sigma=4$, the moment-SDP solver returns a lower bound but not a global minimum, indicating that the SoS relaxation \emph{fails} to recover the true optimum\footnote{For very large $\sigma$ (e.g., $\sigma \ge 2500$), the solver reports a global minimum close to the origin, but this is due to numerical errors, not because the shifted polynomial becomes SoS.}.
+Using an SoS relaxation (e.g., \texttt{SoSTOOLS}) for any numerically permissible $\sigma >0$, the moment-SDP solver returns a lower bound but not a global minimum, indicating that the SoS relaxation \emph{fails} to recover the true optimum\footnote{For very large $\sigma$ (e.g., $\sigma \ge 2500$), the solver reports a global minimum close to the origin, but this is due to numerical errors, not because the shifted polynomial becomes SoS.}.

 \textbf{Connection to the Schnabel model.} For any $\sigma>0$, the polynomial \eqref{ex counterexample sch} can be written in the form~\eqref{sch} by choosing $ a_j = e_j, b_j = 0, $ for $j = 1,2,3$ $g = 0$, and $H = \hat{H}$.
 Using $s^* = 2\sigma^{-1/2}s^*_{(\sigma_0)}$ and \(s^*_{(\sigma_0)} = [-1.1498,\, 0.6674,\, 0.6674]^T\).
 We derive from \eqref{B_s star}, $B_{\mathcal{S}}(s^*)$ for $m_{\mathcal{A}}$ has the expression